ElixirTeSS/mTeSS-X/index.md

     <h3>Challenge</h3>
     <p>Fragmentation of resources hampers the reuse of valuable training materials
       and limits the dissemination of events and learning pathways. <br/>
-      The main challenge of the project is to enable the federation of catalogues, support cross-discipline training resource exchange and celebrate and maintain catalogue unique identity. </p>
+      The main challenges of the project is to i) enable the federation of catalogues, ii) support cross-discipline training resource exchange, and iii) celebrate and maintain catalogue unique identity. </p>
   </div>